Five Things You Didn't Know Were Damaging Your Teeth

 There is no cure, but it’s important to discuss any concerns with your dentist as there are a number of things that can be done to reduce the damage caused as you sleep!

-When you drink soda, the sugar passes straight through your mouth and down your throat, so it's not so bad.
-But, when you chew candy, the sugar sticks to your teeth, getting lodged between them and trapped in holes.
-This then sends signals to the bad bacteria to start feeding off that sugar and producing those harmful acids.
+When you chew candy, the sugar sticks to your teeth, getting lodged between them and trapped in holes.
+This then sends signals to the bad bacteria to start feeding off that sugar and producing those harmful acids that tear away at your enamel.

 People chew ice to relieve stress and to provide a welcome distraction.
 It’s something they may even do unknowingly––like popping a cube into their mouth after they finish their drink and then chomping away as they watch a movie or chat with friends.
 But it’s also something that can destroy tooth enamel.